-Due to the potential spread of COVID-19 through frequently handled materials, the Library has updated our Course Reserve Policy, effective for the Fall 2020 semester.
+Due to the potential spread of COVID-19 through frequently handled materials, the Library has updated our Course Reserve Policy, effective for the Spring 2021 semester.

 Only course reserve books that have a loan period of 24 or 72 hours will be permitted.
 All reserves books must quarantine for a minimum of 24 hours before they will be eligible to be checked out by the next patron.